CUP EDITION

 And precisely such parts from the car at the Dubai Motor Show ended up with an Austrian collector... more here!

-And this is precisely has leaded to the "CUP EDITION BEETLE" dilemma
+And this precisely has leaded to the "CUP EDITION BEETLE" dilemma

-How then could the production of 80 cars and the associated approvals for logistics,parts supply for construction, conversion planning, design & documentation of the conversion, and especially the resulting COSTS, "not be documented"? (…according to VW, there is never any documentation for the cars??)
-Who is supposed to understand & believe that?
+How the production of 80 cars and the associated approvals for logistics,parts supply for conversion planning, design & documentation of the conversion, and especially the resulting COSTS, "not be documented"?

 The truth will likely always remain hidden... unless a "VW whistleblower" or "honest VW manager" takes up these questions, wants to clarify them, and is willed to make a public statement.